nnethercott/nnethercott.github.io/src/content/blog/vae.md

 #total loss
 loss = recon + kl
 ```
 I've left out the architectures for the encoder and decoder but since the MNIST dataset is fairly simple most choices will do.
-Notice also that we made use of the <a href ="https://en.wikipedia.org/wiki/LogSumExp" style="text-decoration:none;color:#1770fc">LogSumExp trick</a> to handle computing the log probabilities under the spike and slab prior.
+Notice also that we made use of the <a href ="https://en.wikipedia.org/wiki/LogSumExp">LogSumExp trick</a> to handle computing the log probabilities under the spike and slab prior.

 With everything in place we can train the model quickly and visualize the resulting embedding space.
 I've left out the training details since this is more a post on the statistics side, but its in line with most tutorials out there.

-Of course this article wouldn't be complete without showing a few generations...
+When you train the model you still get a VAE which can produce realistic generations like the ones below, even if we're using a lossy encoder.

 <div style="text-align: center;">
     <img src="https://github.com/nnethercott/_nnethercott.github.io/blob/master/assets/img/nate/blog/sparse_recon.png?raw=true" style="width: 100%; display: block; margin: 0 auto;">
 </div>
 <em>Generations for a VAE with spike and slab prior; latent_dim=10, p=0.8, c^2 = 0.05</em>

-The interesting part of the embeddings here is that we have a fraction of the latents which are essentially zero, this being a direct consequence of the penalization term we imposed with our sparsity promoting prior.
-I've added another plot right below this to illustrate what I mean.
+What's different about this model and the normal VAE is that when we encode images we only have a few non-zero components in the embedding representation.
+If the embedding space is $$d$$-dimensional we expect the model to activate only $$p*d$$ dimensions after training, which we can see by looking at the image below:

 <div style="text-align: center;">
     <img src="https://github.com/nnethercott/_nnethercott.github.io/blob/master/assets/img/nate/blog/latent_vis.png?raw=true" style="width: 100%; display: block; margin: 0 auto;">
 </div>
-<em>Each subplot visualizes the latent representation for a sample image under our VAE framework.
+<em>Each subplot shows the latent representation for a different sample image using the trained model.
 </em>

 There you go!
 A sparse variational autoencoder which was obtained just from making a few different choices in the statistical scaffolding of the model.
 I should also note that spike and slab and normal of course aren't the only choices when designing your VAEs (personal fave of mine is Gumbel Softmax).